-Research Staff:
+1. Research Staff:

-- All research staff (research associates, assistants, technicians, etc.) should be determined by the work required for the research and the corresponding technical needs. - o Salaries for Principal Applicants cannot be paid from the grant if eligible to apply for CIHR grants. - o Salaries for Knowledge Users cannot be paid from the grant if eligible to apply for CIHR grants. - o Research Time Allowances cannot be paid from the grant. - Co-Applicants and Collaborators can be paid for their services from the grant as long as they are not considered an independent researcher eligible to apply for CIHR funding. - 2.
+- All research staff (research associates, assistants, technicians, etc.) should be determined by the work required for the research and the corresponding technical needs. - Salaries for Principal Applicants cannot be paid from the grant. - Salaries for Knowledge Users cannot be paid from the grant. - o Research Time Allowances cannot be paid from the grant - Co-Applicants and Collaborators can be paid for their services from the grant as long as they are not considered an independent researcher eligible to apply for CIHR funding. - 2.
 Trainees: Costs related to the training and mentoring of trainees, and students and knowledge users) are to be included in this section. - 3.
 Consumables: CIHR grant funds may be used to cover only the direct costs of research (materials and supplies, services, travel for research activities, etc.) and may not be used for indirect costs. - 4.
 Non-Consumables: Funding for equipment may be requested for this competition.
 Equipment is defined as any item (or interrelated collection of items comprising a system) of nonexpendable tangible property, having a useful life of more than 1 year and a cost of \$2,000 or more, which is used wholly or in part for research.
 Maintenance and operating costs of equipment are also eligible expenses. - 5.
 Knowledge Translation: Costs associated with dissemination of research results such as manuscript publication, travel for knowledge translation activities (e.g., conferences), etc. are to be included in this section. - 6.
 Other: Costs associated with any other expenses related to the proposed project that are not covered in the above categories are to be included in this section.